Bobby-coder/Bobby-coder/README.md

 <div align="center">

-I'm a **frontend developer, Absolute JavaScrpt Enthusiast, and Tech Blogger.**
+I'm a **fullstack developer, Absolute JavaScrpt Enthusiast, and Tech Blogger.**
 <br>
 I am focused on crafting clean and user friendly experiences.
 Good hands in responsive Web Design and analyzing and fixing bugs quickly.
 Proficiency in code optimization to improve the performance.